freds0/kabooks/README.md

 # KABooks - KABooks Audiobook dataset creator

-KABOOKS is a tool to automate the process of creating datasets for training Text-To-Speech (TTS) and Speech-To-Text (STT) models.
+KABooks is a tool to automate the process of creating datasets for training Text-To-Speech (TTS) and Speech-To-Text (STT) models.
 It is based on the work of Pansori [https://arxiv.org/abs/1812.09798].

 Receiving an audio file and the corresponding text as input, KABooks will clean the text, dividing it into sentences, then use the external tool AENEAS to align the text with the audio.
 From this alignment, KABooks will segment the audio, according to the sentences created.